lightingbeetle/next-lighter/README.md

 ### Local development

-1. Run `npx netlify-cms-proxy-server` to bypass Github workflow
+1. Run `npx netlify-cms-proxy-server` in the root of this repository to bypass Github workflow
 2. Run `npm run dev` to start local development server